CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ## Conclusion

 I have enjoyed developing and deploying this YouTube analysis tool.
-From choosing the right technologies to overcoming deployment issues and dealing with YouTube’s access restrictions, I have learned some valuable insights.
+From choosing technologies to overcoming deployment issues and dealing with YouTube’s access restrictions, I have learned some valuable insights.

-I plan to continue investigate the youtube ip blockiing issue but felt this was a excellent time to stop and review my experience.
+Will

+---

+## Update

 Due to the YouTube IP blocking issue, I have decided to remove the project from the public domain in order to focus on other learning objectives.
 However, I am happy to share the codebase with anyone interested.
 The project's Readme.md contains detailed instructions on how to set up the application locally.